Why read: This is a detailed guide on how to put together a thank you basket of thoughtful gifts for labor and delivery nurses.

 - Fruit snacks

-With all the hand-washing, gloves constantly coming on and off, dry hospital air, small individual items of self-care that can be carried in a pocket are always a big hit with nurses.
+With all the hand-washing and using hand sanitizer, gloves constantly coming on and off, and dry hospital air, small individual items of self-care that can be carried in a pocket are always a big hit as delivery nurse gifts.

 - Individual little hand lotion